 The prints all look great, although the 20x30 did arrive in a tube, which means rolled edges.
 I'm confident they will flatten over time, or immediately if I pop the poster into a frame, but two hours with books on the corners did nothing.
 Unfortunately, the tube seems to be the norm.
 Very few places do the huge flat box because of cost, I'm sure.
 I was happy with the quality of the prints.
 The wallets are the mini-wallet size, with four of them fitting onto a 4x6 sheet.
 I ordered both color and black and white prints and they all look as they should.

 Some photo printing services print their cards on cardstock, while others use photo paper.
 These cards are of the photo paper variety, so trying to do wedding invitations this was was a mistake.
-I don't blame CVS for this; if I'd ordered holiday cards, they'd be great on photo paper.
+I don't blame CVS for this; if I'd ordered holiday cards, they'd be fine on photo paper.

 |Print size range||From mini-wallet to 20x30|